Diogo-Sousa-Rodrigues/Aplicacao_Menu_Fit/README.md

 - Generate a full week meal plan based on user input
 - Create and Configure a user profile
 - Set restrictions for the meal plan (food restrictions, cost restrictions, meal complexity, calorie goals, dietary objective)
-- Set favourite meals or ingredients to be considered in the generation on the meal plan
+- Set favourite meals to be considered in the generation on the meal plan
 - Get information on how to prepare the meals
 - Notifications for meal prep times or ingredients.